ZauteKm/MusicPlayer/README.md

 - `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.
 Some Streaming Links [Click here.](https://t.me/c/1481808444/143)
 - `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
 - `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.
 - `ADMIN_ONLY` : Pass `Y` If you want to make /play and /dplay commands only for admins of `CHAT`.
-By default /play and /dplay is available for all.
+By default `N` /play and /dplay is available for all.

 </details>